bklo94/CS24/README.md

 #PA01
-* Created to understand class definitions and utilize header files.
+* The project is used to understand class definitions and utilize header files.
 * I looked up the documentation to create a Makefile to streamline the implementation and testing process.
 ##Instructions
 * To run the file, download stats.cpp stats.h stattest.cpp and the Makefile.